GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Evaluation

 \subsection{Evaluation Setup}

-\tinypara{Setup.} We implement a prototype querying engine by integrating \sysname on the widely adopted 3-party MPC platform, ABY3~\cite{mohassel2018aby3}.
-All the following evaluations are run on a cluster of three computation servers, each equipped with 16 CPU cores and 512GB memory.
-The underlying hardware consists of Intel(R) Xeon(R) Gold 6330 CPU@2.00GHz, and is connected via a 10Gbps full duplex link, with an average round-trip-time (RTT) of 0.12ms.
+\tinypara{Setup.} We implement the \sysname prototype based on ABY3~\cite{mohassel2018aby3}, a popular 3-party MPC platform.
+We use three computation servers on the cloud, each equipped with 16 $\times$ 2.0GHz Intel CPU cores, 512GB memory and 10Gbps full duplex Ethernet with an average round-trip-time (RTT) of 0.12 ms. Note that we use the entire memory just to support a larger-scale \mat baseline.

-\tinypara{Graph types and queries.} We adopt two sets of graphs and five different graph queries to benchmark the performance of \sysname.
-The two sets of graphs include: 1) Five classes of synthetic graphs, with each class containing six different scale graphs.
-The vertices of these graphs scale from 1K to 32K, and the edges are generated according to the given distribution through \code{igraph}~\cite{igraph}.
-Table~\ref{tab:igraphs} summarizes the generation methods and the average degrees of each class, \ie averaged from six scale graphs.
-2) Three real-world graphs, Slashdot~\cite{slashdot}, DBLP~\cite{dblp} and Twitter~\cite{twitter}.
-The sizes range from less than 1 million to more than 1 \emph{billion} edges.
-Detailed information is presented in Section~\ref{subsec:eval-application}.
-For queries, we use three basic queries and two complex queries illustrated in Section~\ref{sec:local_query}.